pcda17/pcda17.github.io/PCDA Final Projects - Freedom and Democracy.md

 >Choose an online data/metadata source, preferably the one you’re using for your final project.
 Using techniques from last week’s readings, present a quantitative exploration of the data using descriptive statistics and two or three visualizations.
 Up to two of these may be histograms, accompanied by another graphical format of your choice.
 You may use numerical values included in the collection or quantify some aspect of the data using techniques learned earlier in the course.
 In 300 words, describe your process and findings.
 Submit your code in a Jupyter notebook.

 - Plot usage rates of "freedom" and "democracy" over all texts in selected corpus, comparing results to [Google Ngam Viewer](https://books.google.com/ngrams/graph?content=freedom%2Cdemocracy&year_start=1800&year_end=2010&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Cfreedom%3B%2Cc0%3B.t1%3B%2Cdemocracy%3B%2Cc0).

-- Plot data from hand-coded excerpts over time (likely partial results).
+- Plot data from hand-coded excerpts over time (work likely ongoing).

+- Carry out sentence-level sentiment analysis on several authors' works and compare histogram distributions.

   ​